 If you are pregnant you should have regular blood pressure checks.
 Most women will not develop any problems with their blood pressure during pregnancy.
 However, in some women, high blood pressure (hypertension) can develop.
 It is often mild and not serious.
-But in some cases, high blood pressure can become severe and can be harmful to both the mother and baby.
+But in some cases, high blood pressure can become severe and can be harmful to both the mother and the baby.
 Some women with high blood pressure during pregnancy develop pre-eclampsia which is a more serious condition.

 What is high blood pressure?